Pros On The Loose: Tony Scott

 Scott’s remarkable half-century radio run began, interestingly, on American Forces Network (AFN) in Taiwan.
 In 1979, Scott landed his first big stateside gig at WPGC/Washington.
 That was followed by a stop at the legendary WIFI-92/Philadelphia in the early ’80s before Scott headed west to Denver, where he worked at KIMN & KPKE.

 As Scott now scans the horizon for what’s next, he commented, “Huge thanks to [WXRC owner] Dave Lingafelt and the staff at WXRC for bringing me in to help start up the station 23 years ago.
 Originally I was the voice of the station, and evolved into the afternoon host.
-The Drive continues to pull huge numbers in the market, so it feels great to leave on a high note.”
+The Ride continues to pull huge numbers in the market, so it feels great to leave on a high note.”

 Scott can be contacted at tscotta2017@gmail.com.